Verdon Gorge

 Castellane – starting point for our tour along the Verdon Gorge

-To start our tour along the French Canyon (one of the largest in Europe), we drove to Castellane.
-The wild Verdon invites you to go rafting, among other things, and so there were already a few boats down by the river.
-We observed the preparations from a small bridge at the entrance to the town.
-Unfortunately there wasn't enough time to see them take off.
+To begin our tour along the French canyon (one of the largest in Europe), we drove to Castellane.
+The wild Verdon River is ideal for rafting, among other activities, and there were already a few boats lined up along the river.
+We watched the preparations from a small bridge at the entrance to the town.
+Unfortunately, there wasn't enough time to see them start.

 Verdon National Park

-It started with the round trip through the 21 km long and up to 700 m deep canyon.
-First we headed for the viewpoint “Pont de Solleil”.
-Small but nice.
-At the beginning it should be said that you don't just have to stop at the designated points.
-Sometimes just a small pull-out at the side of the road offers the much more interesting view!
+We began our tour through the approximately 21 km long and up to 700 m deep canyon.
+Our first stop was the "Pont de Solleil" viewpoint.
+Small but beautiful.
+First, it should be mentioned that you don't have to stop only at the designated spots.
+Sometimes just a small pull-over on the side of the road offers a much more interesting view!

 Pont de sublime

-Then it went a bit off the main route to the “Pont de sublime”.
-Various hiking routes also start from here.
-Since we don't just travel, but are geocachers, we also looked for caches nearby.
-Lo and behold, there is even one at this vantage point.
-So off to the undergrowth next to the road.
+After that, we headed a bit off the main route to the "Pont de sublime."
+Various hiking trails also start from here.
+Since we're not just traveling, but geocachers, we naturally also looked for caches nearby.
+And lo and behold, there's even one at this viewpoint.
+So we headed off into the undergrowth next to the road.
 The search ended at a rock face about 100 meters high.
-Oh wait, how are you supposed to get up there?
-None of us can climb like this.
-So we trotted off again - without the found cache.
-When we were back on the circular route by car, we found that there was still a parking space for the “Pont de sublime”.
-According to the GPS, the cache was very close again and we started hiking.
-This time it worked because we were now on the cliffs and we lifted the cache right on the cliff.
-The view from up here was just amazing!
+Oh, but wait, how are you supposed to get up there?
+None of us are good at climbing that kind of thing.
+So we trotted off again – without the cache we found.
+When we got back to the circular route by car, we discovered that there was a parking lot for the "Pont de sublime."
+According to the GPS, the cache was very close again, so we set off.
+This time it worked, as we were now on the cliffs and we picked up the cache right at the edge.
+The view from up here was simply amazing!

 Sitting on the edge

-After this success, we continued with a lot of enthusiasm.
-A very special route is Route 23, which leads directly along the canyon.
-There are so many vantage points here that one could stop constantly.
-In midsummer, these roads are very busy and the parking capacity is quickly exhausted.
+After this success, we continued with great enthusiasm.
+A very special stretch is Route 23, which runs directly along the canyon.
+There are so many viewpoints here that you could stop and see if you wanted to.
+In midsummer, these roads are very busy, and parking spaces quickly fill up.
 In any case, you should drive carefully and be patient.

-At one stop I looked along the gorge and thought to myself how cool these walls must be for climbers.
-At the same moment the first was in sight.
-Wow… these people dare!
+At one point, I looked down the gorge and thought to myself how awesome these steep walls must be for climbers.
+At that moment, the first one came into view.
+Wow... these people are really brave!

 climber

-As we drove through the tranquil village of Palude, we came back to the actual main path.
-We continued towards the reservoir near the town of Moustier.
-About halfway we saw a waterfall from afar.
-In general, the water just fell off the slopes above us.
-The waterfall was more of a water fall along a cliff crevice and right off the road!
+As we drove through the tranquil village of Palude, we returned to the main road.
+We continued toward the reservoir near the town of Moustier.
+About halfway there, we saw a waterfall from afar.
+The water simply cascaded down from the slopes above us.
+The waterfall was more of a cascade along a cliff crevice, right next to the road!

 Moustier

-Moustier is a nice little tourist town.
-In the middle of the city center, a river rushes down into the valley and creates wonderful little pools by slightly damming the water just before the waterfall.
+Moustier is a lovely little tourist town.
+A river cascades down into the valley right in the center of town, creating lovely little pools by gently damming the water just before the waterfall.

-For our way back to Nice we took the path along the other side of the canyon.
-Here you don't see quite as much of the wild Verdon, but this route is also highly recommended.
+For our return trip to Nice, we took the path along the other side of the canyon.
+You don't see quite as much of the wild Verdon here, but this route is also highly recommended.

 Verdon Gorge

-In the direction of Grass, which you have to pass to get to Nice, we drove through a military area.
-When we saw huge halls, we absolutely had to stop and photograph them: tanks and army vehicles as far as the eye can see.
+On the way to Grass, which you have to pass to get to Nice, we drove through a military area.
+When we saw huge warehouses, we absolutely had to stop and photograph them: tanks and army vehicles as far as the eye could see.

 military base

-The return trip took a little longer than planned.
-Driving through the suburbs of Nice was quite an adventure to avoid ending up on the toll highway.
-Some traffic rules were disobeyed, but that doesn't bother the French anyway.
+The return trip took a bit longer than planned.
+The drive through the suburbs of Nice was quite adventurous, trying to avoid ending up on the toll motorway.
+A few traffic rules were ignored, but the French don't mind that anyway.

 Are you still looking for a suitable hotel on the Côte d'Azur?

-For us, the Verdon Gorge is definitely a "must see".
-On the internet and in travel guides, the Verdon Gorge is always compared to the Grand Canyon (USA).
-I personally don't think this comparison is right.
+For us, the Verdon Gorge is definitely a must-see.
+Online and in travel guides, the Verdon Gorge is often compared to the Grand Canyon (USA).
+Personally, I don't think this comparison is accurate.
 The vegetation and rocks reminded me more of Yosemite National Park east of San Francisco.

 Christian

-Hey Chris, how long have you been a geocacher? ;-) We have to do a caching tour together.
+Hey Chris, since when have you been a geocacher? ;-) We should go on a caching tour together sometime.

-Otherwise good blog entry as always (I would have liked to have been in the gorge too)... and as an experienced reader I immediately see Chris Style :D
+Otherwise, good blog entry as always (I would have loved to have been in the gorge too)… and as an experienced reader, I immediately see the Chris style :D

 1. Christian

-The gorge really wouldn't be bad for you.
-You can definitely climb a lot there, but also at dizzy heights.
-If we have observed this correctly, the climbers rappel down from the top and then climb back up.
-It's probably also the only way, since the cliffs are sometimes 700m high. :)
+The gorge wouldn't be bad for you.
+There's definitely plenty of climbing to be done there, but also at dizzying heights.
+If we observed correctly, the climbers abseil down from the top and then climb back up.
+It's probably the only way, since some of the steep walls are 700 meters high. :)

-We've been caching since last fall.
-I saw it at Folker in Ilmenau and have already found 200 of them.
-We can do a caching tour.
-There are many caches on trees where you absolutely need climbing equipment.
+We've been caching like this since last fall.
+I saw it at Folker's in Ilmenau and have already found 200 caches.
+We'd love to do a caching tour sometime.
+There are many caches in trees where you definitely need climbing gear.

 Greetings

-200 not bad ...
-I think I've been there for just as long and I'm at 60 ;-).
-But let's really do it, climbing caches in particular are always very cool.
+200 isn't bad...
+I think I've been doing this for just as long and I'm at 60 ;-).
+But let's really do it; climbing caches are always really cool.

-Speaking of climbing ...
+Speaking of climbing...
 I definitely want to see more pictures of the gorge.
-That looked really cool and a 700 m big wall also has its appeal.
-Although I don't really believe the draining thing.
-Nobody has a 700m rope ;-)
+It looked pretty awesome, and a 700-meter big wall has its appeal.
+Although I don't really believe the lowering thing.
+Nobody has a 700-meter rope ;-)

 1. Christian

-Meanwhile there are already 231 caches found.
-Are all nicely listed in the statistics. ;)
+We've already found 231 caches.
+They're all nicely listed in the statistics. ;)

-Then we should start a tour at some point.
-There is a route near us with over 200 caches.
+Then we should start a tour sometime.
+There's a route near us with over 200 caches.

-So whether people climbed the entire wall, I can't say.
-The walls are not all 700m high. :) Unfortunately, we only saw climbers on the wall and on the plateau, and that's when we, as laymen, came up with the idea that they could abseil a few meters and then climb back up.
-So for training purposes.
+I can't say whether people climbed the entire wall.
+The walls aren't all 700 meters high. :) Unfortunately, we only saw climbers on the wall and on the plateau, and as laypeople, we figured they were abseiling a few meters and then climbing back up.
+For training purposes, that's what came to our minds.